dalynsw/bustake-site/docs/language.md

 ### dial

-Dial an outbound call and bridge the inbound
+Dial an outbound leg and bridge the inbound leg when success.

 ```dial
 dial to='+6123443d';